Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Analysis

-We investigated the [\ion{O}{I}] and [\ion{Ca}{II}] profiles of SN\,2022jli, using Gaussian profiles to fit the lines.
+The [\ion{O}{I}] and [\ion{Ca}{II}] emission lines are studied using Gaussian profiles to fit the lines.
 The continuum emission regions were defined selecting the minimum on each side of the spectral features, and a linear polynomial was fitted between these regions to subtract the continuum emission.
-In SN\,2022jli, the [\ion{O}{I}] line does not show any contamination from other lines such as H$\alpha$ or [\ion{N}{II}] as is frequently observed in some Type IIb and Ib SNe, and the [\ion{O}{I}] doublet was modelled using two Gaussian profiles fixing the ratio between the to components to 3:1, assuming an optically thin nebular emission as in \citet{taubenberger09}.
+In SN\,2022jli, the [\ion{O}{I}] line does not show any contamination from other broad features such as H$\alpha$ or [\ion{N}{II}], as is frequent in Type IIb and Ib SNe (see e.g., SNe 2011dh and 2007Y in Fig. \ref{spectral_comp1_fig}).
+The [\ion{O}{I}] doublet was modelled using two Gaussian profiles fixing the ratio between the to components to 3:1, assuming an optically thin nebular emission as in \citet{taubenberger09}.
 The [\ion{Ca}{II}] lines show a weak but clear contamination from the [\ion{Fe}{II}] $\lambda 7155$ line on the blue part of the profile, and can also be contaminated by other relatively weak [\ion{Fe}{II}] and [\ion{Ni}{II}] lines in this region.
 We assumed that the [\ion{Fe}{II}] $\lambda 7155$ emission can be well described by a Gaussian profile, the profile was fitted using blue part of the [\ion{Fe}{II}] $\lambda 7155$ line, which does not seem to be affected by the [\ion{Ca}{II}] emission.
 Making use of the Gaussian fit, the flux contribution from the [\ion{Fe}{II}] $\lambda 7155$ line was subtracted from the [\ion{Ca}{II}] spectral feature.